Apollo

 4 Voie du Trait d’Union, 31190 Miremont, Toulouse, France

 • Toulouse sits where the A61 from the Mediterranean, the A62 from Bordeaux and the A64 from the Pyrenees meet.
-The A620 ring road forms a 35 km circle around the city.
+The city ring road (rocade / périphérique) is about 35 km; the A620 is the western section.

-• Campervans under 3 meters high and up to 3.5 tons pay toll Class 2 on French highways.
+• On French highways, toll class depends on height at the front axle: vehicles 2–3 meters (6 ft 7 in–9 ft 10 in) high (and up to 3.5 metric tons / 7,700 lbs) are usually Class 2; vehicles under 2 meters (6 ft 7 in) are Class 1.
 Take a ticket when you enter and pay by card or cash when you exit.

-• Wild camping is illegal on coasts, near historic monuments and in protected areas.
-Stay at campsites or Aires de Camping-Car.
+• Boondocking is illegal on coasts, near historic monuments and in protected areas.
+Stay at campgrounds or Aires de Camping-Car.

 Places to Stay in a Motorhome